 When reference to the conclusion or output of an event is deemed necessary, the reference should be meaningful and in substance to specify its relevance, avoiding only listing the event per se ("no chronicle of events principle").

-Any reference should be meaningful and in substance to specify its relevance ("no bibliography principle").
+Any reference to documents should be meaningful and in substance to specify its relevance to the purpose of the Resolution ("no bibliography principle").

 When drafting the "operational" part of a WTSA resolution, it should be borne in mind that: